 This is Part 2 of a Spring 2024 day trip upon Paint Lick.
 Check out Part 1, The unlikely wilderness of your home place

-Shatty Town, however, is surrounded on three sides by the slackwaters of the multi-damned Kentucky River.
+We often think of paddling rivers and creeks as a strictly downstream activity.
+One starts in one place and ends in another.
+Lexington, however, is surrounded on three sides by the slackwaters of the multi-damned Kentucky River.
 This provides modern paddlers with a number of nearby up-stream-and-back trips.

 A second advantage owes to the destination-based structure of an up-back trip.
-Compared to most down-stream paddles, the up-back trip pairs well with extended explorations—hopping stone by stone up unpaddlable creeks, ambling nearby ridge lines, or simply breezing lightly through the back channels of your mind.
+Compared to most down-stream paddles, the up-back pairs well with extended explorations—hopping stone by stone further up unpaddlable creeks, ambling nearby ridge lines, or simply breezing lightly through the back channels of your own mind.
 Too, some culinary paddlers use the up-back to plan tasty lunch treats or zesty dinner delights at the trip’s halfway point.

 Here is an April report of a solo up-back to Paint Lick.